viniciusyoshioka/eslint-config/README.md

 ### Updating `tsconfig.json` file

-After updating the ESLint config, change your `tsconfig.json` file to contain the files to be linted in `include` field.
+After updating the ESLint config, change your `tsconfig.json` file to contain the files to be linted in the `include` field.
 If you haven't added, ESLint won't be able to lint your files.